 Using LinkedIn’s highly advanced segmentation makes your CPL (Cost Per Lead) a lot lower, because you’re aiming at exactly the type of paid lead that would subscribe to your service.

 Your goal might be generating more leads, content awareness, purchases, anything that matters for your business: using LinkedIn, you’ll get to those users.
 Harnessing the power of this social network can make a whole lot of difference to your business.

 2 – What are the services of a LinkedIn marketing agency?

 LinkedIn advertising services imply several “layers” of work that are interconnected.
 In this section, you’ll find out about what a LinkedIn advertising agency offers and what you should expect from this partnership.
 And it all starts with…

 No matter what kind of advertising you need, the first thing you should always define is strategy.
 How are you going to proceed and why?

 In order to figure this out, you need to evaluate your current challenges and strengths.
 What are the things your company does best?
 What could be improved?
-What kind of customers do you need and when?
+What kind of clients or leads do you need and when?